Him188/Notes-for-CAIE/Physics/A2-Microphysics.md

 - Atoms in solids are close together, electrons from one atom interact with those of neighbouring atoms,
 - this change their electron energy levels, causing a spread of energy level into a band.

-### Why metal's resistance increases as temperature increases
-- Conduction band overlaps valance band,
-- as temperature increases, no increase in number of free-electrons.
-- But lattice vibrations increases,
-- lattice  vibration restrict movement of electrons so resistance increases.

 ### Why LDR's resistance decreases as light intensity increases
 - In darkness, conduction band isempty, so high resistance,
 - In daylight, electrons in valence absorb photons, jump into conduction band, leaving holes in valence band